dudash/openshift-microservices/README.md

-# PLEASE NOTE THIS REPO IS GOING THROUGH SOME MAJOR REFACTORING
+# PLEASE NOTE THIS REPO IS GOING THROUGH SOME MAJOR REFACTORING AND PULLING IN KNATIVE

 Current status in here:
 - Working services: app-ui, boards, context-scraper, profile service, and Auth via SSO